Social determinants of women’s mental health

 P.H.O.E.B.E.
 Zimbabwe is a specialist, holistic well-being project for women who struggle with depression and other psycho-social health conditions.
 Our work aims to enhance women’s access to resources and help decision makers to understand the role of social determinants in women’s mental health.

 Supported by the Ministry of Health and Childcare we are leading the development of pioneering lived-experience led, peer mentor and recovery college, treatment in the country for women.

-P.H.O.E.B.E, in partnership with the Department of Mental Health, Ministry of Health and Child Care (MoHCC), DFID, Centre for Global Mental Health, University of Zimbabwe, College of Health Science, Department of Psychiatry and numerous other stakeholders in the United Kingdom and Zimbabwe are pleased to call this conference for a second year, to amplify the voices of women and girls with mental ill health and demand that decision makers act on gender mainstreaming mental health services in low income countries.
+P.H.O.E.B.E, is receiving technical advice and support from the Department of Mental Health, Ministry of Health and Child Care (MoHCC), DFID, Centre for Global Mental Health, University of Zimbabwe, College of Health Science, Department of Psychiatry and numerous other stakeholders in the United Kingdom.
+This is the only project which aims to amplify the voices of women and girls with mental ill health and demand that decision makers act on gender mainstreaming mental health services in low income countries.